Develop a multi-agent solution

 outputs: list[list[Message]] = []

-async for event in workflow.run_stream(f"Customer feedback: {feedback}"):
+async for event in workflow.run(f"Customer feedback: {feedback}", stream=True):

 if event.type == "output":